-A very short quiz consisting of two questions will given every Friday except on exam days, for a total of eight quizzes.
+A very short quiz consisting of two questions will given on most Fridays that are not exam days, for a total of eight quizzes.
 Each quiz will be on material covered since the previous quiz.
 The exact topics of each quiz will be announced in class.